 October 31 is the date of the annual Reformation Day holiday in Germany.
-The holiday is recognised in five German states, and in 2018 it falls on a Wednesday.
+The holiday is recognised in seven German states.

 |2020||31 Oct||Sat||Reformation Day||BB, HH, MV, NI, SH, SN,|

 On 31 October 1517, German theologian Martin Luther posted his 95 theses on the Wittenberg Castle Church door.
 In doing this, he denounced the medieval ways of the church.
 His actions brought upon an international discourse that paved the way for the Protestant Reformation.

 Luther responded to the excommunication by escaping to Thuringia’s Wartburg Castle.
 He posed as a monk there and focused on the challenge of making a German translation of the Bible.
 His goal was to give more people the opportunity to read it.